Sunday, August 15, 2010

 "This is the machine you write books with, dad."

 Yes, my boy.
 The machine comes with the stories in it.
 You just have to let them out.
-They put the windows in so you can see them before you try them out.
+They put in windows so you can get a look at them first.